shendurelab/LACHESIS/README.md

 Five of the INI parameters describe files that LACHESIS uses: `DRAFT_ASSEMBLY_FASTA`, `SAM_FILES` (in `SAM_DIR`), `RE_SITE_SEQ`, `BLAST_FILE_HEAD`, and `REF_ASSEMBLY_FASTA`.
 These all refer to files that you will need to create before running LACHESIS, by processing your input datasets.
 See the included file `Data Prep Flowchart.png` for a visual guide to this process.

+Many of the other INI parameters provide heuristic parameters.
+It's worth your time to examine these parameters to get a better idea of what LACHESIS is doing.
+But if you're unsure of any of them, feel free to use the values in `INIs/test_case.ini` as defaults.

 #### 3. Aligning the Hi-C reads to the draft assembly

-LACHESIS scaffolds *de novo* assemblies using the locations of the Hi-C reads on the assembly contigs/scaffolds.
+LACHESIS scaffolds _de novo_ assemblies using the locations of the Hi-C reads on the assembly contigs/scaffolds.
 Hence you must align the Hi-C reads to the assembly contigs/scaffolds.
 You must ultimately produce files containing paired-read alignments in the SAM/BAM format (either SAMs or BAMs are acceptable; see [http://samtools.sourceforge.net/](http://samtools.sourceforge.net/)).
 For each library of Hi-C reads (represented by a pair of fastq files) you should create a single SAM/BAM file describing the read pairs.
 DO NOT create a pair of SAM/BAM files, one for each read in the pair!

 Aligning is a computationally intensive process and will take far more CPU time than LACHESIS itself will.
 You can use any aligner that produces SAM or BAM files, but we recommend BWA ([http://bio-bwa.sourceforge.net/](http://bio-bwa.sourceforge.net/)), which we used during the development of LACHESIS.
 If you use BWA, you will need to have your Hi-C reads in fastq format as described above, and you will need to perform the following steps:

 - Use `bwa index` to index your draft assembly.
 If your genome is large (>10 Mb), you will need to use the flag `-a bwtsw`.
-This will create a file "<assembly>.fasta.bwt".
+This will create a file `<assembly>.fasta.bwt`.
 - Use `bwa aln` to align the Hi-C reads to the indexed assembly.
 Each individual fastq file is aligned separately.
 - Use `bwa sampe` to determine the optimal placement of each read pair.
 This is where the two fastq files from each library are combined.
-The output of bwa sampe will be a SAM file (`*.sam`).
-To save disk space, you can convert this file to a BAM file (`*.bam`) using samtools (`samtools view -bS <sam-file>`).
+The output of `bwa sampe` will be a SAM file (`*.sam`).
+You can compress this file to a BAM file (`*.bam`) using samtools (`samtools view -bS <sam-file>`) which will use less disk space and less I/O time.

 #### 4. Filtering the Hi-C reads

 Many of the Hi-C reads can be determined to be noise, rather than signal.
 It is not strictly necessary to remove these reads from your BAM files before running LACHESIS.
 But it will reduce the files' size, reduce the I/O time required by LACHESIS to read them in, and may reduce LACHESIS' error rate.

 We have included the scripts `PreprocessSAMs.pl` and `PreprocessSAMs.sh`, which perform the filtering methods we used.  `PreprocessSAMs.pl` removes all reads that do not map within 500bp of a restriction enzyme site, following the suggestion of [Yaffe & Tanay (Nature Genetics, 2011)](dx.doi.org/10.1038/ng.947).
-To do this, it uses the script make_BED_around_RE_site.pl (also included) and also the bedtools library.  `PreprocessSAMs.pl` also removes unpaired reads, which LACHESIS cannot use.
+To do this, it uses the script `make_BED_around_RE_site.pl` (also included) and also the bedtools library.  `PreprocessSAMs.pl` also removes unpaired reads, which LACHESIS cannot use.
 Make sure to set the variable `$RE_site` in `PreprocessSAMs.pl`.
 You can also use the script `PreprocessSAMs.sh` as a batch script to run `PreprocessSAMs.pl` on a set of SAM/BAM files (set the variables `SAMs` and `ASSEMBLY`).
 The final set of SAM/BAM files is specified in the INI file as the parameter `SAM_FILES`, which names the files, and `SAM_DIR`, which names the directory they are in.

 #### 5. Aligning the draft assembly to the reference assembly, if there is one

 **You can skip this step if you aren't using a reference assembly**.
 LACHESIS needs to know where the contigs/scaffolds from the draft assembly belong on the reference chromosomes.
-It can process the text output from the blastn command-line program, which you can read about and download at http://www.ncbi.nlm.nih.gov/books/NBK1763/.
+It can process the text output from the blastn command-line program, which you can read about and download at [http://www.ncbi.nlm.nih.gov/books/NBK1763/](http://www.ncbi.nlm.nih.gov/books/NBK1763/).
 You will need to perform the following steps:

 - Create a BLAST database for the reference assembly: `makeblastdb -in <ref-fasta> -dbtype=nucl -out <ref-fasta>.blastdb`
 - Run blastn.
 Make sure you use the argument 'outfmt -7' so that blastn produces output in the format that LACHESIS expects.
 - If you have a large (mammalian-scale) draft assembly, blastn will take a long time to align it.
 You may want to split it up into separate fasta files and run blastn on each file separately.
-See the included scripts blast.sh and blast.qsub.sh to see how we did this on the human assembly.
+To see how we did this on the human assembly, see the included scripts blast.sh and blast.qsub.sh and the output files in `test_case/draft_assembly/`.
 The blastn output files from each chunk should be named `<BLAST_FILE_HEAD>.NNN.blast.out`, where NNN = 1, 2, 3, ...
 - The blastn output file(s) are specified in the INI file by the parameter `BLAST_FILE_HEAD`.
 Note that LACHESIS parses the BLAST output the first time it runs, then creates a cached file so that it doesn't have to take the time to parse the BLAST output again.
 This means that if you change the set of BLAST files, you'll need to delete the file at `<OUTPUT_DIR>/cached_data/TrueMapping.assembly.txt` in order to get LACHESIS to load your new set of BLAST files.

-The output filename <assembly-names-fasta> is specified in the INI file as DRAFT_ASSEMBLY_NAMES_FILE.
-If you are using a reference assembly, you should run the same command on it, and its output filename is specified in the INI file as REF_ASSEMBLY_NAMES_FILE.

 #### 6. Running LACHESIS